 UNI has seen many successes in the past 140 years.
 It will continue to provide transformative learning experiences that inspire students to embrace challenge, engage in critical inquiry and creative thought, and contribute to society.

 Students, faculty, staff, and alumni will continue to be “Purple for Life” and look toward all of the successes that are yet to come.

-Percentage in 2014 of recent UNI graduates employed, in graduate school, or pursuing other educational opportunities within six months of graduation
+96% Percentage of last year’s graduates who are employed, in graduate school, or continuing their education within six months of graduation